DimitriosPap/Simple-E2E-Test/README.md

 # Simple-E2E-Test
-In this project we will create a simple cucumber/puppeteer project that also creates reports locally.
+In this repo we will create a simple cucumber/puppeteer project that also creates reports locally.
 It runs in a Node.js environment and uses Jest for testing.

 Prerequisites: